 If needed, we will also provide referrals for lactation consultation, pelvic floor therapy, physical therapy, endocrinologists and other supportive professionals.

 We offer effective, private and secure Online Therapy for residents of the state of New Jersey.
 See an online postpartum therapist from the comfort of your home.

 After therapy for postpartum depression, we aim for your mood and outlook on life will improve.
 We want you to start finding joy in your new role as a parent.
 Let’s work to increase your energy and stamina to deal with the daily tasks of life.
 Hope and joy for the future is within your grasp, while your baby is still small.
 That connection you dreamed about with your baby and your partner is possible!
 What kind of future do you want for your family?
 Let’s work together, in postpartum therapy, to make that vision a reality.

-Begin Postpartum Depression Counseling In Scotch Plains, NJ
+Begin Postpartum Depression Counseling In Scotch Plains or Branchburg, NJ

 - Connect with Brave Minds Psychological Services for a free consultation phone call.